MwjSAI/DeepNanoHi-C/README.md

 - Step-by-step data preprocessing examples
 - Configuration file templates (`config.json`)
 - Instructions for feature extraction and model training
-- Scripts for clustering evaluation and downstream analysis
+- Clustering evaluation and downstream analysis

 To help users get started quickly, we also provide demo data and example results.